-At this time, the University of California is not accepting donations of decedents who have an active COVID-19 infection, those that have recovered at least 28 days after the last positive test to comply with CDC guidlines can be accepted.
+At this time, the University of California is not accepting donations of decedents who have an active COVID-19 infection, those that have had enough time since the last positive test to comply with CDC guidlines can be accepted.
 We will keep our website up-to-date with any new information as we learn more about the virus.
 Thank you for your interest in our program.

 The Importance of Body Donation